tonimg/Course/02 Semana/Readme 19.04.md

         *   In CSS:
             -   Display: (`block`, `inline`, `inline-block`)

--   Inline elements (we can't change the dimensions, this elemnts is only his line):
+-   Inline elements (we do not can change the dimensions, this elemnts is only his line):
     +   Img
     +   A
     +   Stron